 ISTP – Han Solo from Star Wars

 Han Solo captures the devil-may-care, quick-thinking qualities of the ISTP.
-We see his Introverted Thinking (Ti) in the way keeps his rational thought processes internalized.
-He is constantly expanding and making improvements to the Millennium Falcon, and needs to know why he must do something before making a decision.
+We see his Introverted Thinking (Ti) in the way he keeps his rational thought processes internalized.
+He is constantly expanding and making improvements to the Millennium Falcon and needs to know why he must do something before making a decision.
 This constant tinkering and modifying and the search to constantly know “why” are all hallmarks of Introverted Thinking types.

 We see Solo’s use of Extraverted Sensing (Se) in his impulsive ability to jump into a crisis and handle things efficiently.
-He’s agile and brave, and can respond quickly without a lot of prior information or consideration.
+He’s agile and brave and can respond quickly without a lot of prior information or consideration.

 Solo shows his inferior Extraverted Feeling (Fe) in the way he responds emotionally to other people when he’s stressed.
-In his day-to-day life he isn’t easily swayed by the emotions and feelings of others, but deep down he actually does have a strong urge to help out his companions.
+In his day-to-day life, he isn’t easily swayed by the emotions and feelings of others, but deep down he actually does have a strong urge to help out his companions.

 Other notable ISTPs: Aragorn from Lord of the Rings, Wolverine from the X-Men, Black Widow from The Avengers, Mazer Rackam from Ender’s Game, and Jason Bourne from The Bourne Trilogy.